ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 Note:
 You MUST make one final submission that includes ALL of your files.
 For getting incremental feedback while working on the lab, it is fine to submit one at a time, but for GRADING purposes, your LAST submission (in time) must be a complete submission of EVERYTHING.
 In the ideal case (for you), that submission is completely b"green", i.e. all test cases pass, and you have a perfect score (at least from the standpoint of the points you are awarded for passing the test cases.)

-If there are parts you can't figure out, be sure to submit all of your files anyway to maximize the number of points you receive based on the parts that '''are''' working.}}
+If there are parts you can't figure out, be sure to submit all of your files anyway to maximize the number of points you receive based on the parts that '''are''' working.
-{{TipEnd}}

 # Evaluation and Grading